Gauldal Billag

-Gauldal Billag is a Norwegian bus operator operating in the municipalities of Røros, Holtålen and Midtre Gauldal in Sør-Trøndelag.
+Gauldal Billag is a Norwegian bus operator operating in Røros Municipality, Holtålen Municipality, and Midtre Gauldal Municipality in Trøndelag county.
 The company also operates express buses to Trondheim and Oppdal and cooperates with Østerdal Billag on a NOR-WAY express bus between Trondheim and Oslo.
 The company has its headquarters in Røros.

 The company also has 25 trucks that are operated for Schenker.
 It also operates a workshop in Røros and offers charter tours.
 The company was founded in 1966 and is owned by the municipalities of Holtålen, Midtre Gauldal and Røros, and TrønderBilene (39%).